-State St atus+ Occur within 0.5 Suitable Habitat Potential for Occurrence Common Name Scientific Name Federal Status + CESA (CA) DFG (CA) Local Status + miles of Project Area within 0.5 miles of Project Area Sierra Nevada snowshoe hare Lepus americanus tahonesis SSC Yes Yes Low.
-Most information regarding this species comes from the literature.
-As a result, limited Tahoe basin data exists.
-An historic CNDDB occurrence is documented south of the project area.
-However, there is a low potential for occurrence as a result of the urbanized nature of the Tahoe Hills residential area.
-Mule deer Odocoileus hemionus TRPA No Yes Low.
-No Potential to Impact TRPA Threshold Standard.
-Suitable riparian habitat is located outside the Project area.
-As a result, it is unlikely this species would occur.
-Pacific fisher Martes pennanti pacifica FC SSC No No Not expected to occur.
+State Status + Occur within 0.5 Suitable Habitat Common Name Scientific Name Federal Status+ CESA (CA) CDFW (CA) Local Status + miles of Project Area within 0.5 miles of Project Area Potential for Occurrence Sierra Nevada showshoe hare Lepus americanus tahoensis SSC No Yes Moderate.
+Although not documented occurrences were found in the background research, it is highly probable that this species occurs within the project buffer.
+MFisher (West Coast DPS) Pekania pennanti Proposed Threatened SCT SSC No No. Not expected to occur.
 Appropriate riparian habitat for denning and foraging is not present.
-Sierra Nevada red fox Vulpes vulpes necator ST S No No Not expected to occur.
+Sierra Nevada red fox Vulpes vulpes necator ST No No Not expected to occur.
 Appropriate riparian habitat for denning and foraging is not present.
 Presumed extirpated from the Tahoe Basin (Schlesinger and Romsos 2000).
+Pallid bat Antrozous pallidus SSC S No No Not expected to occur.
+They are not known to occur in the Project area.
+This species is vulnerable to disturbance, so it is likely they would roost within the highly impacted Project area.
+Roosting sites (rocky outcrops, cliffs, and crevices with access to open habitats for foraging) are sensitive to disturbance.
 Townsend's big ear bat Corynorhinus townsendii SSC S No No Not expected to occur.
 There are few occurrences of this species in the Tahoe Basin, and they are not known to occur in the project area.
 This species is vulnerable to disturbance, so it is not likely they would roost within the highly impacted project area.
 Because roosting sites (undisturbed caves or cave surrogates) are the most important limiting resource for Townsend's big ear bat (Zeiner et al. 1990), their occurrence in the project area is unlikely.
-Fish • - • Lahontan cutthroat trout Oncorhynchus clarkii henshawi FT TRPA No No Not expected to occur.
-The LTBMU "Currently Occupied Lahontan Cutthroat Trout Habitat Map" produced 6/19/2009 identifies LCT Occupied Waterbodies in the headwaters of the Meeks Creek Watershed.